DTJF/cmakefbc/_2_Usage.md

 # Shipping  {#SecShipping}

-When shipping your project, the recipient needs the new CMake macros to manage your project.
-Unfortunately these macros do not come with \CMake at the moment (effective 2015, Jan.).
+When shipping your project, the recipient needs the new CMake macros in order to manage your project.
+Since they do not come with the original

-This means you have to include the macros to your project, as it is done in this package.
-Therefor just copy the folder *cmake* to the root directory of your project and add the following line at the beginning of your root CMakeLists.txt file (right under `CMAKE_MINIMUM_REQUIRED(...)`)
+\CMake install yet (effective 2015, Jan.), you have to include the macros to your project (as it is done in this package).

+Therefor just copy the folder `cmake` to the root directory of your project and add the following line at the beginning of your root CMakeLists.txt file (right below `CMAKE_MINIMUM_REQUIRED(...)`)

 ~~~{.cmake}
 LIST(APPEND CMAKE_MODULE_PATH "${CMAKE_SOURCE_DIR}/cmake/Modules/")